OpsLevel Logo

 Cortex’s initiatives take effect immediately upon saving, with no option to set a future start date, limiting teams’ ability to plan or phase in new standards effectively.

-OpsLevel: Tailored Standards for Every Service
+OpsLevel: Tailored Standards for Every Software Component

 OpsLevel’s scorecards offer far more customization and flexibility.
-With OpsLevel, you can create scoped scorecards that apply different rules and checks based on service maturity, criticality, or the needs of specific teams.
+With OpsLevel, you can create scoped scorecards that apply different rules and checks based on software maturity, criticality, or the needs of specific teams.
 This granular control allows organizations to enforce the right standards for each service, whether it’s a production-critical application or an internal development tool.

-OpsLevel also supports custom campaigns that go beyond scorecards, allowing you to drive specific initiatives—such as improving security posture or migrating services to newer technologies—across your entire organization or a targeted subset of services.
+OpsLevel also supports custom campaigns that go beyond scorecards, allowing you to drive specific initiatives—such as improving security posture or migrating services to newer technologies—across your entire organization or a targeted subset of components.
 These campaigns come with built-in notifications, reminders, and reporting, making it easier to ensure compliance and track progress.

 Implementation Speed: Fast Setup vs. Lengthy Rollout